Input

 Frequently Asked Questions

 No. Only object keys are sorted.
-Array order is preserved.
-Sorting array elements would change the data; this tool only reorders keys within objects.
+Array order is preserved intentionally — sorting array elements would change the meaning of the data.

 Related Tools

 For JSON syntax, see RFC 8259 and MDN.
 The JSON specification at json.org defines the format.
-For command-line JSON processing, jq supports sorting and more.
+For command-line processing, jq supports sorting.
+Git diff benefits from sorted keys for cleaner comparisons.
+See also JSON.stringify(), Lodash sortBy, and Postman for API testing.